MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

 - Update the vacation request in SharePoint with the approval decision.

-Then, we use the larger **New step** button to send an email that summarizes all the decisions made on the vacation request.
+Then, we use the larger **New step** button to send an email that summarizes all decisions made on the vacation request.

 Let's continue: